New Year is called Oshougatsu in Japanese.

 New Year’s Days is not only for traditional things but for modern shopping.

 Every store such as clothes store, appliance store, cafe, etc. are selling lucky bag.

 Popular lucky bags every year are Yodobashi camera, Apple, Tully’s Coffee, starbucks Coffee, etc.

 As long as I checked the items inside from other’s video they are certainly good buy.

 They are not odds and ends of dead stock of the store that I can understand the popularity.

 But that means it sold out quickly that some people line up from very early morning on 1st day such as 3 am.

-Apple or Yodobashi camera is really popular every year that even if you visit the store early morning such as 6 am you could see very long line of people.
+Both Apple or Yodobashi camera are really popular every year that even if you visit the store early morning such as 6 am you could see very long line of people.

 Only Tully’s Coffee you can book in advance that no need to line up.